The third in a series of blog posts on Vision-Guided Experimentation for faith communities

 Speaking to business entrepreneurs, Steve Blanks once said, “No facts exist inside the building – only opinions… so get the hell outside.”[i]

-In other words, it’s natural to trust your own assumptions, but you cannot make products your customers want unless you “get outside the building” and test your assumptions about what your customers want by actually asking or observing them.
+In other words, it’s natural to trust our own assumptions, but we cannot make products our customers want and need unless we “get outside the building” and test our assumptions about what our customers want and need by actually asking or observing them.

-Essentially, there are three sets of questions we want ask about our neighborhoods:
+Essentially, there are three sets of questions we want to ask about our neighborhoods:

 - Who are the people who make up the community?
-(Cue the “Mr. Rogers” theme)
+(Cue the “Sesame Street” theme)

 - What are the issues the community is facing?

 - What resources does the community have to deal with those issues?

 Missional Context Analysis is crucially important, because the quality of the answers we get when we test your hypotheses depends the clarity and specificity of the hypotheses themselves.
 We begin by Getting Outside the Worship Center figuratively, exploring how to clarify implications for worship services, spiritual formation programs, congregational and community engagement, and administration.
 Then we work on Getting Outside the Worship Center literally, mapping out the populations, needs, and assets of the communities we serve, both inside and outside of our organization.

 In the language of many Christian (and other) faith traditions, the practice of Missional Context Analysis is related to the idea of “call,” or the particular mission God has in store for a particular faith-based community or organization.
 While call can be independent of and preliminary to needs of those who we serve, understanding their need can help to refine a faith community’s sense of call.
 Getting outside the building can help the community inside the building get a clearer idea how God is already at work in the community outside the building, and how their sense of call relates to the ways that God is already at work there.